KJLA: Analog-to-digital conversion

 KJLA had applied to convert to a digital-only signal, citing low over-the-air analog viewership rates and high operating costs to maintain the simulcast; this request was refused by the FCC on February 9, 2005.
 The higher operating costs were in part due to KJLA having two different transmitter sites.
 The station's analog transmitter was located on South Mountain near Santa Paula in Ventura County; the facilities for its digital signal are located on Mount Wilson in Los Angeles County.

 KJLA shut down its analog signal, over UHF channel 57, on August 27, 2008.
-The station's digital signal remained on its pre-transition UHF channel 49, using PSIP to display KJLA's virtual channel as 57 on digital television receivers, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
+The station's digital signal remained on its pre-transition UHF channel 49, using virtual channel 57.
 KJLA is the second television station in the Los Angeles market to discontinue its analog signal before the digital transition in 2009, after KVMD, which shut down its analog signal in 2003.